-Now is a great time to do a walk around of your property.
+Before the cold chill really sets in, take a walk around your property.
 Look for any damage or signs of wear to your windows, roof, siding and foundation.
-Check weather-stripping around windows and doors and check for drafts.
-Also make sure trees and bushes are not overgrown and potentially blocking walkways, vents and wires.
+Be sure to also check weather-stripping around windows and doors as well as check for drafts – you don’t want cool air sneaking into your warm home!
+Also, make sure trees and bushes are not overgrown and potentially blocking walkways, vents and wires.
 If you see anything that catches your eye, schedule necessary repairs before the weather makes these impossible.

 Even the biggest animal lover among us dreads having unwanted guests in the walls and attic.
 Mice need just the tiniest gap to be able to sneak into your house and cause damage to wires… not to mention your pantry!
 They also leave quite a mess!
 As the temperature drops rodents of all kinds will be looking for warm places to nest.
 Don’t let them use your home!
 Fill small holes and cover large gaps to keep them out.
 If you check your policy wording you will likely find damage by rodents is NOT an insurable loss.

-It is also a good idea to stock up on items that may be needed such as salt or sand and snow shovels.
-If you use a snow blower make sure it works now so you have no surprises when that first big snowfall hits.
+Now is also a good idea to stock up on items that may be needed such as salt or sand and snow shovels.
+If you use a snowblower, make sure it works now so you have no surprises when that first big snowfall hits.
 It may look beautiful but cleaning it up is tough work!